When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 Economists are valued in the financial services industry for predicting an impact of policies that may affect business performance and make informed decisions about how policies would move and how the business should react to the changing policies.

-Thus give serious thought to that offer from LSE or near home the .
+Thus give serious thought to that offer from LSE or near home the Delhi School of Economics.

 You need to provide insights, commendations, and advice on policy and strategy to clients within and outside your organization.

-You need to handle monitoring data collection and using modeling techniques, both mathematical and statistical.
+You need to handle monitoring data collection and using modelling techniques, both mathematical and statistical.
 You need to present your findings along with providing strategic advice on how best to use the results.

 Thus do give an honest shot at clearing the M Stats exam at the Indian Statistical Institute.